top of page

 “We're a mineral springs, not a hot springs.”

 -- Pointedly said by manager (and various office workers after, following his lead), ostensibly thinking to explain to newcomers how the place was different from other spring resorts.
 Say what?
-Obviously, the two are not necessarily mutually exclusive: a mineral springs' waters can be cold or hot and a hot springs' waters can be fresh or mineral.
-The statement was essentially meaningless.
-Though maybe said to try distinguishing the place from the wider region's hot springs resorts for having limited heated mineral water and private soaking tubs, rather than communal geothermal pools, often clothing-optional, it mostly served only to bewilder, especially when said in tje authoritarian tone.
+Obviously the two are not necessarily mutually exclusive: a mineral springs' waters can be cold or hot and a hot springs' waters can be fresh or mineral, so the statement was essentially meaningless.
+Though maybe said to try distinguishing the place from the wider region's hot springs resorts, for having limited heated mineral water and private soaking tubs rather than communal geothermal pools, often clothing-optional, it mostly served only to bewilder, especially when said in such an authoritative tone.

 "I mean, it was only six thousand dollars, but still..."